-Who are not familiar with the iPhone and its features?
-Who didn’t spend hours figuring out how they can make your life easier?
-Trust us, there are six resume features your first resume and your first iPhone have in common.
-Hence, scroll away and learn the how-tos of crafting your first resume!
+Who among us aren’t familiar with iPhone and its features?
+Who of you didn’t spend hours figuring out how you can make your life easier?
+Trust us, your iPhone has six common resume features.
+Hence, scroll away and learn the how-tos in crafting your first resume!

 1. Home button as your resume contact section.

 In resume writing, neophytes may start by comparing the Home Button to your Resume Contact Section.
 So, here’s where your future employers will go back to when they find your teenage resume qualified.
 Further, as with the Home Button, your contact details should appear at once.

 2. Messaging as your resume objective/career summary section.

 Not every young job seeker adds a resume objective section.
 In the same way, others regard it as an outdated part of the resume.
 In contrast, young millennials who are not first-time job applicants choose a career summary.
 However, in a resume for a first job, this part allows employers to view you as a professional.
 Make sure you tailor your goals to the job.
 Relate what you can contribute to the company.
 List key achievements and skills linked to the job.
 Consider this section your way to promote yourself as a brand that the employer can trust.